atpar/ap-monorepo/packages/actus-solidity/contracts/Engines/STK/README.dev-notes.md

 ##  STK events:
   - AD: Monitoring
      > Same as PAM
-  - ID: Issue Date
+  - ISS: Issue Date
      > Issuer issues STK by selling quantity shares worth nominalPrice at issuePrice (we will interpret quantity as token supply, similar to CERTF)
      At issuance, issuer fixes with terms: a dividend schedule (optional), right to redeem shares, etc...
-     Dividend/redemption/split terms are optional and if not defined, no DDD/RDD/SDD events get generated.
+     Dividend/redemption/split terms are optional and if not defined, no DIF/REF/SDD events get generated.
   - IED: Initial exchange date
      > not applicable (out of the scope)
   - TD: Termination Date